-But what you would love best about Skybell HD is that it overs the most premium features in a video doorbell for only $199 (For the latest prices and discounts, check here).
+But what you would love best about Skybell HD is that it overs the most premium features in a video doorbell for its price (Check here for the latest prices!).

 Skybell HD has several integrations with home automation platforms and devices.
 It is certified under the Works with Nest program, it works with IFTTT recipes, and it is compatible with Samsung SmartThings.

 It is also compatible with Amazon Echo, Alarm.com, Honeywell, Kwikset, Stringify, iControl Networks, and Moni Smart Security.